Aristarhys/aristarhys.github.io/_posts/2023-06-21-comics-moved.md

 categories: feed
 ---

-"The Quest" and "Sonata for an untuned cello" were moved to the author [page](https://aristarhys.itch.io/)
+"The Quest" and "Sonata for an untuned cello" were moved to the author page (defunct)